NathanielRose/Java-App-Service-CI-CD-using-Maven-and-VSTS/README.md

 ## Deploy and Configure an Azure Web App

-first we'll create an Azure Web App for us to depploy our Java Code to later.
+First we'll create an Azure Web App for us to depploy our Java Code to later.

 Navigate to the [Azure Portal](portal.azure.com)